SpandanSarkar/E-commerces_HTML_CSS/README.md

 To make this website I took help from EasyTutorials : https://www.youtube.com/channel/UCkjoHfkLEy7ZT4bA2myJ8xA

-This 2 page Websit is completely responsive.
+This 2 page Website is completely responsive.

 Special features : Some animations have added to make it iteractive.